The-AI-Alliance/microsite-template/docs/contributing.markdown

 For this documentation itself, the sources are in the GitHub repo's [`docs`](https://github.com/The-AI-Alliance/REPO_NAME/tree/main/docs){:target="repo-docs"} directory.

-However, notice that every page on this website has _Edit this page on GitHub_ links, making it easy to view a page, then go straight to the source to make edits and submit a PR!
+Also notice that every page on this website has _Edit this page on GitHub_ links, making it easy to view a page, then go straight to the source to make edits and submit a PR!
 This is the best way to help us fix typos and make other small improvements.

 The repo [README](https://github.com/The-AI-Alliance/REPO_NAME){:target="repo"} explains more details about contributing to this project.